PKU-Alignment/omnisafe/docs/source/foundations/vector.rst

 Introduction
 ------------
 `Reinforcement Learning <https://static.hlt.bme.hu/semantics/external/pages/deep_learning/en.wikipedia.org/wiki/Reinforcement_learning.html#:~:text=Reinforcement%20learning%20%28RL%29%20is%20an%20area%20of%20machine,as%20to%20maximize%20some%20notion%20of%20cumulative%20reward.>`__
-is one of the disciplines in machine learning that is more closely related to mathematics.
-**Safe Reinforcement Learning** is particularly close to mathematical theory, especially **Optimization Theory**.
+is one of the disciplines in machine learning that is more closely related to mathematics. **Safe Reinforcement Learning** is particularly close to mathematical theory, especially **Optimization Theory**.

-This section introduces the basic mathematical theory of Safe Reinforcement Learning.
-We will briefly introduce the following topics: Linear Algebra and Optimization Theory.

 If you are new to these mathematical theories in subsequent chapters, please refer back to this article.
 If this still does not solve your confusion, please refer to the more detailed introduction to mathematical theory.

 Knowledge of Vector and Matrix
 ------------------------------